mzusin/mz-particles/src/docs/data/pages/100-settings/30-particles-settings.md

 # Particles Settings

-- **particlesNumber: number** - The number of particles to be created in the system.
-If this property is required.

 - **particlesColors?: string[]** - An array of strings representing the possible colors for the particles.
 The colors can be specified in any valid CSS color format (e.g. "#FFFFFF", "rgb(255, 0, 0)", "hsl(120, 100%, 50%)").
 If this property is not specified or if the array is empty, the particles will be given random colors.

 - **svgPathData?: string**[] - An optional array of strings representing the path data for the SVG shape that will be used to generate the particles.
 The svgPathData is a sequence of commands and coordinates that describe the shape of the SVG path.
 If this property is not specified, the circle shape will be used.